ForestAdmin/agent-nodejs/docs/datasources/custom/structure.md

-Creating a custom connector always starts with declaring the structure of the data
+Creating a custom data source always starts with declaring the structure of the data

 - Which collections are present?
 - What fields to they contain?